DataFire/Integrations/integrations/generated/google_people/README.md

   * requestSyncToken `boolean`: Whether the response should include a sync token, which can be used to get
   * resourceName **required** `string`: The resource name to return connections for.
 Only `people/me` is valid.
   * sortOrder `string` (values: LAST_MODIFIED_ASCENDING, FIRST_NAME_ASCENDING, LAST_NAME_ASCENDING): The order in which the connections should be sorted.
 Defaults to
-  * syncToken `string`: A sync token, returned by a previous call to `people.connections.list`.
+  * syncToken `string`: A sync token returned by a previous call to `people.connections.list`.
+  * $.xgafv `string` (values: 1, 2): V1 error format.
   * access_token `string`: OAuth access token.
+  * alt `string` (values: json, media, proto): Data format for response.
+  * bearer_token `string`: OAuth bearer token.
+  * callback `string`: JSONP
+  * fields `string`: Selector specifying which fields to include in a partial response.
   * key `string`: API key.
 Your API key identifies your project and provides you with API access, quota, and reports.
 Required unless you provide an OAuth 2.0 token.
+  * oauth_token `string`: OAuth 2.0 token for the current user.
+  * pp `boolean`: Pretty-print response.
+  * prettyPrint `boolean`: Returns response with indentations and line breaks.
   * quotaUser `string`: Available to use for quota purposes for server-side applications.
 Can be any arbitrary string assigned to a user, but should not exceed 40 characters.
-  * pp `boolean`: Pretty-print response.
-  * bearer_token `string`: OAuth bearer token.
-  * oauth_token `string`: OAuth 2.0 token for the current user.
+  * uploadType `string`: Legacy upload protocol for media (e.g. "media", "multipart").
   * upload_protocol `string`: Upload protocol for media (e.g. "raw", "multipart").
-  * prettyPrint `boolean`: Returns response with indentations and line breaks.
-  * fields `string`: Selector specifying which fields to include in a partial response.
-  * uploadType `string`: Legacy upload protocol for media (e.g. "media", "multipart").
-  * callback `string`: JSONP
-  * $.xgafv `string` (values: 1, 2): V1 error format.
-  * alt `string` (values: json, media, proto): Data format for response.

 #### Output
 * output [ListConnectionsResponse](#listconnectionsresponse)